FelipeMFO/photometric-redshift-prediction/README.md

 # Redshift Prediction

-## Source code and notebooks used during Article ` Full Article Name Here `
+## Source code and notebooks used during Article ` Photometric redshift determination from Type Ia Supernovae light curves `

 Different data frames used on this project were saved on pickle files in order to promote a pipeline checkpoint.